boydoglabs/boydog-demo/README.md

 All these modules can be found inside the "git_modules" of this repo.
 To help you do changes easily do `npm run dev` to install these modules and automatically restart server on file changes.

-Run e2e tests with `npm run test`.
-Note that for some unknown reason some Travis tests sometimes fail.
-This issue is probably related to the BoyDog monitor having enough time to lauch.
+## Running tests

+First run the server with `npm start` or `npm run dev` if you are developing a new feature.
+Then run e2e tests with `npm run test`.

 ## License